The Avant Jazz Workshop Series

 7:30 pm / Entropy Gallery - Santa Fe / $20

-The Avant Jazz Workshop is truly honored to present renowned guitarist and composer James Emery.
-He will be joined by two other virtuosos, Alex Murzyn on woodwinds and John Funkhouser on bass.
-Tickets $20 at the door, advance tickets at Hold My Ticket
+The Avant Jazz Workshop is honored to present renowned guitarist and composer James Emery, who has recently relocated to New Mexico after many decades in NYC.
+He will be performing with his latest group, the Neo Trio, joined by two other virtuosos, Alex Murzyn on woodwinds and John Funkhouser on bass.

 In the spring of 2022, Emery relocated to Santa Fe, NM, after nearly 50 in the New York area, marking a new chapter in his illustrious 45-year career of touring and recording worldwide.
 A Guggenheim Fellow, Emery has performed at some of the world's most prestigious concert venues, including Great Performers at Lincoln Center (NYC), The Menil Collection (Houston), Philharmonic Hall (Berlin), Royal Festival Hall (London), Espace Cardin (Paris), Bunkamura Hall (Tokyo), City Hall (Hong Kong), the Roman amphitheater at Carthage (Tunisia), and Chowdiah Memorial Hall (Bangalore, India).